 You should remove the cake from the oven when a pick inserted in the center of the cake comes out clean but slightly moist and wet.
 This means that some moisture is still in the center to ensure the best texture.

-If you want to create a 2-layer keto chocolate cake as you see on my pictures, you will have to bake this recipe twice, one per layer.
+If you want to create a 2-layer keto chocolate cake as you see in my pictures, you will have to bake this recipe twice, one per layer.
 Also, make sure you bake each layer one at a time in your oven.
 You can actually bake the layers 24 to 48 hours before assembling your cake.
-In order to keep your layers moist you can store them in a cake box or on a plate in the fridge wrapped with a piece of wrap.
+In order to keep your layers moist, you can store them in a cake box or on a plate in the fridge wrapped with a piece of wrap.

 Proceed as before to spread the frosting all over the cake.
-Obviously some of the frosting is going to leak out on the side of the cake but that’s ok.
-Spread the rest of the frosting on the side and keep turning the table while applying a medium pressure with your spatula on the side of the cake.
+Obviously, some of the frostings is going to leak out on the side of the cake but that’s ok.
+Spread the rest of the frosting on the side and keep turning the table while applying medium pressure with your spatula on the side of the cake.